How much have volumes reduced? How has this varied by day types, locations, and times of day? Join me as I dive into the data.

 This can be filtered for locations.
 For example, here is the data for Queen Victoria Market sensors:

 You can see clear stripes for days the market was open (including night markets).
 The first busy day after the shut down was the Thursday before Good Friday – perhaps people cramming shopping ahead of Good Friday (Easter Saturday was also busy).
 The market continued to trade throughout this time.
+Things started to quieten down in late June / early July.

 An aside: visualising activity over a long weekend